MonstrousSoftware/FrightNight/README.md

 - since on web Gdx.app.exit doesn't close the window we need to handle game exit differently.
 Return to 'press any key'?
 - need a 'press any key to start' screen to allow sound in the title screen on web.
 - on web the sound keeps playing after exitscreen completes, despite the sound.stop();
+- F11 in any menu screen toggles fullscreen/window

 ## Platforms